 What is the Chaldean system and how could it help you?
 We answer that question and more in this in-depth look into one of the lesser-known forms of numerology.

-In the west, there are three key types of numerology:
+In the east there are two types of systems:

 Pythagorean numerology is perhaps the most well-known.
 It’s the one that most numerologists use.
 We’ll go into detail on it a little later, but this type forms the basis of most numerology discussions today.